autonity/docs.autonity.org/content/docs/concepts/system-model/_index.md

 ## Participants
 A participant is a network node connected to an Autonity distributed system and forming part of the system's distributed virtual machine.
 Participants run the Autonity Go Client software, communicate with one another over networking protocols in Autonity's communication layer, execute state transitions in the Ethereum runtime environment, and have read and write access to the system ledger.
 Each participant maintains an up-to-date copy of system state in a ledger object.

 Participants are secured and uniquely identified by public key cryptography.
-Each participant has a public and private keypair ([node key](/architecture/validator/#p2p-node-key)) for signing the messages it broadcasts at the communication layer.
+Each participant has a public and private keypair ([node key](/concepts/validator/#p2p-node-key)) for signing the messages it broadcasts at the communication layer.
 This message signature allows cryptographic verification of message sender identity by recipient participants.

 Each participant node has:

-- a keypair - the [node key](/architecture/validator/#p2p-node-key).
+- A keypair - the [node key](/concepts/validator/#p2p-node-key).
 The private key is used to sign messages in the communication layer.
-The public key is used to uniquely identifiy the participant:
+The public key is used to uniquely identify the participant:
-	- public keys are accessible to other participants and a participant can identify other participants by their public key
+	- Public keys are accessible to other participants and a participant can identify other participants by their public key.
-	- it is used to derive participant identifier and network address
+	- It is used to derive participant identifier and network address.
-- a unique network address (the [enode URL](/architecture/validator/#validator-enode-url)).
+- A unique network address (the [enode URL](/concepts/validator/#validator-enode-url)).
-- if a participant is registered as a validator, then it also has a unique identifier derived determinstically from the node key public key (the [validator identifier](/architecture/validator/#validator-identifier))
+- If a participant is registered as a validator, then an address derived determinstically from the node key public key is used as the [validator identifier](/concepts/validator/#validator-identifier) address.

-Participants can register as validators and have stake bonded to them as described in the [Validator](/architecture/validator/) section.
+Participants can register as validators and have stake bonded to them as described in the [Validator](/concepts/validator/) section.
 Consequently the set of participants can be subdivided into divisions or subclassed as:

-- the set of possible validator participants, and, for those validators selected to the consensus committee
+- The set of possible validator participants, and, for those validators selected to the consensus committee.
-- the set of committee members.
+- The set of committee members.

-The committee is dynamically maintained and selection is a deterministic function of the protocol - see [Committee member selection](/architecture/consensus/committee/#committee-member-selection).
+The committee is dynamically maintained and selection is a deterministic function of the protocol - see [Committee member selection](/concepts/consensus/committee/#committee-member-selection).

 A committee member participates in Tendermint Consensus instances, voting for and deciding on proposed blocks.
 Blocks endorsed by two-thirds or more of the committee's voting power are appended to the blockchain.
-The validator votes for a block are recorded in the [block header](/architecture/system-model/#the-blockchain-object) `committedSeals` field.
+The validator votes for a block are recorded in the [block header](/concepts/system-model/#the-blockchain-object) `committedSeals` field.

-[System participants](/autonity/#system-participants) submit calls and state affecting transactions to the system by RPC to method [APIs](/reference/api/) provided by participants.
+[System participants](/overview/#system-participants) submit calls and state affecting transactions to the system by RPC to [Autonity Interfaces](/reference/api/) provided by Autonity Go Client nodes.

 ## Networking